Last updated: 14 November 2021

-Your new energy supplier will contact you with details or your new energy deal, and other arrangements as applicable.
-They will also tell you what’s going to happen to your credit balance withyour old supplier – which should be protected.
+Your new energy supplier will contact you with details of your new energy deal, (and other arrangements as applicable).
+They will also tell you what’s going to happen to your credit balance with your old supplier – which should be protected.

 - DO take meter readings.

-- DO wait for the new energy supplier appointed by Ofgem to take over your energy supply.
+- Wait for the new energy supplier appointed by Ofgem to take over your energy supply.

 - DO compare the new supplier and energy deal you’ve been offered.

-- DO check out who your new energy supplier is to ensure that they don’t have lousy reviews or might even go bust on you again.
+- Check out who your new energy supplier is to ensure that they don’t have lousy reviews or might even go bust on you again.

 - DO switch away if the deal you’re offered is a lousy one or you’re not keen on the new supplier.

-- DO find out how you’ll get your money back from the new supplier (If you have credit on account with the bust supplier).
+- DO find out how you’ll get your money back from the new supplier (if you have credit on account with the failed supplier).

-- DO expect the failed supplier’s administrators to contact you about paying back any money you owe (if you owe your old energy supplier money).
+- Expect the failed supplier’s administrators to contact you about paying back any money you owe (if you owe your old energy supplier money).

-- DO cancel you direct debit with the old supplier.
+- Cancel your direct debit with the old supplier.

 - DO NOT switch away immediately as this may complicate the transfer.
 Wait for the new energy supplier to contact you first.

-- DO NOT hang around with the new energysupplier if they offer you a lousy deal.
-To check how your new deal stacks up do a price comparison.
+- DO NOT hang around with the new energy supplier if they offer you a lousy deal.
+To check how your new deal stacks up do an energy price comparison.

 FREQUENTLY ASKED QUESTIONS